Whiteblock/wb-beam/Test_Plan.md

 ## Test Utilities

 Tests will be conducted using the [Whiteblock](https://www.whiteblock.io) testing platform, a cloud-based SaaS solution.
-The Whiteblock framework will build and manage the P2P network topology and automate particulate actions in accordance with the proposed scope of work outlined within this document.
+The Whiteblock framework will build and manage the P2P network topology and automate particular actions in accordance with the proposed scope of work outlined within this document.

 ## Per Node Specifications